EducationalTestingService/metaphor/TOEFL-release/README.md

 ...
 ```

 Please download the agreement here, fill it out, and send it to Chris Hamill (chamill@ets.org).
 Chris will contact the individuals and teams who completed and submitted the agreement on how to access the 240 texts on the release dates of the training and testing datasets. <b>NOTE: The 2020 shared task participation period has concluded.
-We are now working on another agreement that would allow researchers to access the dataset beyond the shared task.
-Stay tuned!
-Alternatively, if you have access to LDC, you can send us a small sample (5 random essays) from the original [ETS Corpus of Non-Native Written English which the TOEFL dataset](https://catalog.ldc.upenn.edu/LDC2014T06), and we can then provide you metaphor labels for the 240 texts. </b>
+Please fill out this agreement that would allow researchers to access the dataset beyond the shared task.</b>

 Feature sets
 ---------